Aldo Garòsci: New York

 The journey to New York was far from direct.
 After fleeing to southern France, Garòsci travelled in a group of around fourteen Italian antifascist activist comrades via Marseille, Algiers and Casablanca.
 There were long waits in north Africa.
 Almost certainly, their escape was only possible because of a succession of heroic and skilful interventions at a bureaucratic and logistical level by Emilio Lussu and Varian Fry.
 They arrived in New York in August 1941.
 During their time in New York Aldo Garòsci and Madeleine Bride were married between August 1941 and June 1943.
 The marriage seems to have ended in an amicable annulment when Garòsci returned to Italy to participate in the fighting there.

-Garòsci's affectionate and philosophically insightful biography of the "Giellist" leader Carlo Rosselli was published only in 1945, but he undertook most of the work on it during his time in New York.
+Garòsci's affectionate and philosophically insightful biography of Carlo Rosselli was published only in 1945, but he undertook most of the work on it during his time in New York.
 It incorporates a complex attempt to arrange into a theoretical structure the political perspective which, for the most part, Garòsci and Rosselli had shared: it is probably the best known of Garòsci's books.
-It presents a comprehensive view of the author's own historiographical vision, combining an effortless authority and scope reminiscent of Croce with a singular insistence on differentiating between memory and history, as between personal testimony and documentary research.
+It presents a comprehensive view of the author's own historiographical vision, combining an effortless authority and scope reminiscent of Benedetto Croce with a singular insistence on differentiating between memory and history, as between personal testimony and documentary research.
 His historicist vision was on display in his constant search for the underlying spiritual and philosophical elements to be detected inside political and social phenomena, and in his frequent application of an idealist lexicon.
 The same differentiating strategy led him to distinguish clearly between those elements in historical developments that he identified as "vital", and those that were residual.
 He insisted on clearly differentiating between the past - even the recent past- and the present, and in doing so he included a deep structural continuity in his reading of history that separated it from mere chronology or news.